Aluminium foil

-Annual production of aluminium foil was approximately 850,000 tonne in Europe and 600,000 tonne in the U.S. in 2003.
+Annual production of aluminium foil was approximately 850,000 tonne in Europe in 2014, and 600,000 tonne in the U.S. in 2003.
 Approximately 75% of aluminium foil is used for packaging of foods, cosmetics, and chemical products, and 25% is used for industrial applications (e.g., thermal insulation, electrical cables, and electronics).
 It can be easily recycled.

-Aluminium foil supplanted tin foil in the mid 20th century.
+Aluminium foil supplanted tin foil in the mid-20th century.
 In the United Kingdom and United States it is often informally called "tin foil", just as steel cans are often still called "tin cans".
 Metallised films are sometimes mistaken for aluminium foil, but are actually polymer films coated with a thin layer of aluminium.
-In Australia, aluminium foil is widely called alfoil.

 History

-Before aluminium foil
+Precursors

 Foil made from a thin leaf of tin was commercially available before its aluminium counterpart.
 Tin foil was marketed commercially from the late nineteenth into the early twentieth century.
 The term "tin foil" survives in the English language as a term for the newer aluminium foil.
 Tin foil is less malleable than aluminium foil and tends to give a slight tin taste to food wrapped in it.
 Tin foil has been supplanted by aluminium and other materials for wrapping food.
 The first audio recordings on phonograph cylinders were made on tin foil.